gate-computer/gate/C.md

 > services.
 Each request is matched with one response.
 The responses are
 > received in the same order as requests are sent (per service).
 >
-> Each call should be answered in order to not leave the caller hanging.
-Even
-> services which don't implement any calls should answer them.
-A convention
-> for handling unsupported calls is to reply with an empty call packet (nothing
-> but the header).
->
 > The `GATE_PACKET_DOMAIN_STATE` domain is for receiving state change
 > notifications from services.
 A service won't start sending notifications
 > before at least one call is made to that service.